Artingl/Salix/README.md

 ## Features
 Well, at the present moment it cannot do something more, than just printing hello world.
 But in the future, we want to make it as fast as C++ and as easy as Python.
+It supports only 32 bit compiling, but 64 bit support is in progress.

 ## TODO
 - [ ] Implement arrays, list, json like object